Adityar9764/ExpenseManager/README.md

-# Expe# Expense Tracker 💰📊
+# Expense Manager 💰📊

 ## Overview
-This **Expense Tracker** is a full-stack web application designed to help users efficiently manage and monitor their expenses.
+This **Expense Manager** is a full-stack web application designed to help users efficiently manage and monitor their expenses.
 With dynamic tracking, real-time visual representations, and robust security features, this application ensures a seamless and secure experience for users.

 ## Features 🚀
 ✔️ **Secure Authentication:** Implements **bcrypt** for password hashing and **helmet** for enhanced security.